2019 Booking Terms and Conditions

 7.9 In the event that we determine that accidental damage or loss was caused to the boat and/or its contents during the period of your arrangements, you will be liable to us for all losses and damages incurred by us as a result up to the value of the Security Deposit left at the base.
 In the event that we determine that damage or loss was caused to the boat and/or its contents during the period of your arrangements as a result of your gross negligence or reckless conduct, you will be liable to us for all losses and damages incurred by us as a result.
 In both instances we reserve the right to retain, where applicable, part or all of the relevant Security Deposit paid by you.
 We may use all or part of the Security Deposit paid by you to repair any damage caused to the boat or its contents during the period of your arrangements, including without limitation the costs involved in lifting the boat for a full inspection to assess the damage to the boat.

-7.11 For the avoidance of doubt, where we make any refund to you of the relevant Security Deposit paid by you, any LEBOAT Collision Damage Waiver fees also paid by you will not be refunded.
+7.11 For the avoidance of doubt, where we make any refund to you of the relevant Security Deposit paid by you, any Le Boat Collision Damage Waiver fees also paid by you will not be refunded.

 8.1 It is essential that you ascertain whether or not you can obtain relevant visas and inoculations before making your booking, particularly for late bookings.
-Whilst we are able to provide basic advice to clients regarding passports and visa requirements, you should check with the appropriate embassy, consulate or the British Foreign and Commonwealth Office for the exact requirements for your chosen charter and date of travel.
+Whilst we are able to provide basic advice to clients regarding passports and visa requirements, you should check with the appropriate embassy, consulate or your home countries Foreign and Commonwealth Office (or equivalent) for the exact requirements for your chosen charter and date of travel.
 It is your responsibility to ensure that you have the correct passport and visas to gain access to any country/region included in the travel arrangements which you purchase from us.
 If you fail to do so, we have no liability to you for any cost, loss or damage which you suffer, nor will we refund you the cost of any unused portion of your travel arrangements.
 In some cases, countries will refuse entry to clients who have criminal records.
 Should you be concerned about this, please check with the embassy or consulate of the countries to which you are travelling.
 The Lead Name is entirely responsible for ensuring that all members of the group have the correct and valid documentation for travel.
 We cannot accept responsibility for any failure to comply resulting in any costs or fines being incurred and we advise you to check with your passport office or the consulate in question if you have any queries.
 Clients travelling overland to certain destinations may need to also pass through controls of other countries en-route so this should be allowed for with any passport/visa applications.

 8.3 We are able to advise on mandatory health requirements; however, we are not medical experts.
 It is your responsibility to ensure that you obtain proper and detailed medical advice at least two months prior to travel for the latest health requirements, recommendations for your destination and any costs.
 You should check this information at least 2 months before departure and again within 14 days of travel.
 Where you do not do so and either are not allowed to enter any country, or suffer personal injury or death as a result, we have no liability to you for any cost, loss or damage which you suffer nor will we refund you the cost of any unused portion of your travel arrangements.
 Clients with existing medical problems, pregnant women and anyone who has recently visited other countries should check requirements with their general practitioner.

 9.1 The Hirer must accept responsibility for the proper conduct of him/herself and any members of their party.
 Le Boat cannot be held responsible for under-age consumption of alcohol.
-We reserve the right in our absolute discretion to terminate without further notice the holiday arrangements of any client who refuses to comply with the instructions or orders of the company staff, agent or other responsible person whose behaviour in their opinion is likely to cause distress, damage or danger or annoyance to other customers, staff, any third party or to property.
+We reserve the right in our absolute discretion to terminate without further notice the holiday arrangements of any client who either refuses to comply with the instructions or orders of the company staff, agent or other responsible person, or whose behaviour in their opinion is likely to cause distress, damage or danger or annoyance to other customers, staff, any third party or to property.
 Upon such termination our responsibility for your holiday ceases and we shall not be liable for any extra costs incurred by you.

 9.3 Please note you are not permitted to sail/cruise on your vessel during the hours of darkness (which shall run from the start of sunset to sunrise).

-9.5 Any vessel or other accommodation we arrange for you must only be used by those people named on your Confirmation Invoice or on latest amendment invoice issued).
+9.5 Any vessel or other accommodation we arrange for you must only be used by those people named on your Confirmation Invoice or on latest amendment invoice issued.
 You are not allowed to share the vessel or let anyone else stay on board.
 In accordance with clause 7 you are responsible for the cost of any damage caused to your vessel or its contents during your stay.
 These charges must be met by you and may have to be paid locally.

 9.6 Upon termination for any reason detailed in this clause 9 then our responsibility for your holiday ceases and we shall not be liable for any extra costs incurred by you.